 We accept GMAT scores within 5 years of the test date.

 Application deadlines are as follows:

-Currently, tuition includes courses and associated classroom materials.
+Currently, tuition includes your courses.
 You will also be required to pay general fees, which are set annually by the University of Calgary.

 Most of the books, cases and supplies are covered by the program fees.
 Additional fees may be needed for the capstone course.

 Yes.
 Over $250,000 in scholarships are available for Master of Management students.
 Canadians and permanent residents may also be eligible for a $25,000 Student Line of Credit through ATB.
 Visit our scholarships and funding page to learn more.